Ivkalu/ascii-space-invaders/README.md

 # ASCII Space Invaders

 This repo is a proof of concept.
-Concept in this case is the ascii game in python.
+Concept in this case, of course, is the ascii game in python.
 It uses common video game logic with classic game loop:
 - update()
 - display()